monk-io/docs/docs/develop/basic-app.md

 ![Kit architecture for the system we're building](/img/docs/system-full.png)

 If you were to publish your composed Kit, other people would also be able to run this same setup in seconds or compose it further with their own services.
-That's what our [Publisher program](../publishers) is there for, by the way.

 ### Creating a Kit of Kits